pebblecode/pebble-handbook/great-people/pebble-people-bio/template.md

 - Enjoy sports, up for playing casually when it comes to football, tennis, volleyball and recently enjoying bouldering with some of the guys in the office.

 ## Favorite websites:
-- shitthatsgood.com - (slight bias its mine, but the official TShirt).
+- shitthatsgood.com - (slight bias)
 - Fav site here
 - Fav site here
 - Fav site here
-- Fav site here
+- mikejam.es // not live :(